swagatasingha40/to-do-flutter/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+This is a basic Flutter To-Do App.

+This does not have a backend part but hive is being used to store the data in the phone and working as a basic db.

+This is also using 'slidable' widget to create a cool 'delete' animation.

+Everything is a widget.